-Advisory Board Julie Meawad
+Advisory Board

-Australia Dr. Robie Samanta Roy Debbie Armanious Andrew Whiteworth
+Dr. Robie Samanta Roy Andrew Whiteworth

-Rhonda Farag Ben Morcos This year, Charity Navigator-North America's largest independent evaluator of nonprofit financial effectiveness and accountability-again gave Coptic Orphans its competitive and four-star rating: an uncommon accomplishment for any international charity, but a singular badge of pride for the Coptic community.
+nonprofit financial effectiveness and accountability-again gave Coptic Orphans its competitive and four-star rating: an uncommon accomplishment for any international charity, but a singular badge of pride for the Coptic community.